UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Experiments

-Table~\ref{tab:ablation} shows the results for variants on four datasets in real unsupervised scenarios.
-Our five variants perform worse than \model in terms of AUC and macro-F1 metrics, which confirms the necessity and effectiveness of the proposed components.
-Among them, \textbf{\textit{w/o M}} performs the worst, which demonstrates the effectiveness of graph-masked autoencoder for GAD tasks, because it is difficult to reconstruct the attribute and structural features of anomalous nodes well using only ordinary GAE, which leads to the insufficient ability of the model to detect anomalies. \textbf{\textit{w/o O}} performs only better than \textbf{\textit{w/o M}}, which demonstrates the importance of the original multiplex heterogeneous graph.
-Ignoring the original graph and only detecting anomalies in the augmented graph may result in the loss of some of the original anomaly information.
-Meanwhile, based on the experimental results of \textbf{\textit{w/o NA}} and \textbf{\textit{w/o SA}}, we can find that the augmented-view GMAE can capture anomalous information, which is difficult for original-view GMAE, because node attributes and structural features in the augmented graph have changed, mitigating the problem that GNN-based autoencoders are prone to fall into the homogeneity trap. \textbf{\textit{w/o CDL}} performs the best of all variants, but is still worse than \model, which demonstrates the importance of learning to optimize node attribute through dual-view contrastive learning.
+Table~\ref{tab:ablation} presents the results of model variants on four datasets in real unsupervised scenarios.
+All five variants underperform \model in terms of AUC and Macro-F1, underscoring the necessity and effectiveness of the proposed components.
+Among them, \textbf{\textit{w/o M}} performs the worst, highlighting the importance of the graph-masked autoencoder (GMAE) in GAD tasks.
+Ordinary GAE struggles to accurately reconstruct the attributes and structural features of anomalous nodes, leading to suboptimal anomaly detection performance. \textbf{\textit{w/o O}} outperforms \textbf{\textit{w/o M}} and \textbf{\textit{w/o A}}, emphasizing the critical role of the original multiplex heterogeneous graph.
+Relying solely on the augmented graph risks losing crucial anomaly information.
+The results for \textbf{\textit{w/o NA}} and \textbf{\textit{w/o SA}} further demonstrate that the augmented-view GMAE is effective in capturing anomalous information.
+Changes to node attributes and structural features in the augmented graph help mitigate the homogeneity trap common in GNN-based autoencoders.
+Finally, while \textbf{\textit{w/o CDL}} performs the best among all variants, it still falls short of \model, confirming the significant contribution of dual-view contrastive learning in optimizing node representations.

-\subsection{Parameter Sensitivity Analysis (RQ4)}
+\subsection{Parameter Sensitivity Analysis \textbf{(RQ5)}}

-\subsubsection{The effect of hyperparameters $\lambda$, and $\mu$ in the final loss function.}
+\subsubsection{The effect of hyperparameters $\lambda$, $\mu$ and $\Theta$ in the final loss function}

-$\lambda$ and $\mu$ correspond to the importance parameters of the two enhanced views, respectively.
-Considering node attribute-level and subgraph-level enhanced views on top of the original view can improve the model performance, and the results of the parameter sensitivity experiments are shown in Fig.~\ref{fig:lambda_mu}.
-The model performance is optimal when $\lambda$ and $\mu$ are set to 0.3 and 0.3, 0.3 and 0.4, 0.4 and 0.4, and 0.4 and 0.5 on the four datasets, respectively.
+$\lambda$, $\mu$ and $\Theta$ correspond to the importance parameters of the two augmented views and the dual-view contrastive learning module, respectively.
+Considering that incorporating node attribute-level and subgraph-level augmented views on top of the original view can improve model performance, the results of the parameter sensitivity experiments are shown in Fig.~\ref{fig:lambda_mu}.
+Our \model performs optimally when $\lambda$ and $\mu$ are set to 0.3 and 0.3, 0.3 and 0.4, 0.4 and 0.4, and 0.4 and 0.5 on the four small-scale datasets, respectively.
+Additionally, our \model consistently performs well with $\Theta$ set to 0.1 across all datasets.

-\subsubsection{The effect of masking ratio $r_m$ and masking subgraph size $|\mathcal{V}_m|$.}
+\subsubsection{The effect of masking ratio $r_m$ and masking subgraph size $|\mathcal{V}_m|$}